 The COVID-19 pandemic has shaken the world economy in a variety of ways.
 For one, it has significantly accelerated the process of digital transformation.
 The number of online customer interactions went through the roof.

 This has forced lots of businesses to channel their resources towards delivering better online experiences.
 The customer-centric approach, backed with customer data and customer satisfaction metrics, is now the new paradigm.

-This leads us to several burning questions, though:
+This leads us to several burning questions:

 - What does the new generation of shoppers expect from online businesses?